Board Structure and Operation

 Each director will be elected for a term of one year.

 No person 75 or older will be elected a director, unless as to such person such requirement is unanimously waived by the members of the Corporate Governance, Nominating and Social Responsibility Committee and such Committee’s action is ratified and approved by a majority of the disinterested directors on the Board of Directors.

 A director shall limit service on other public company boards to a reasonable number that would not conflict with his or her responsibilities as a director of Occidental.
 A director should notify each of the Chairman of the Board and the Corporate Secretary prior to accepting an invitation to serve on an additional public company board.

 Each director will beneficially own a number of shares of common stock of Occidental having a market price equal to six times the annual cash retainer for non-employee directors within five years of his or her election to the Board.

-Compensation for directors will promote ownership of Occidental's stock to align the interests of directors and stockholders and the independence of directors.
+Compensation for non-employee directors will be determined by the Board and will be reviewed annually.
+Compensation for directors will promote ownership of Occidental’s stock to align the interests of directors and stockholders and the independence of directors.

 In connection with each regularly scheduled Board meeting, the independent directors will hold an executive session at which employee directors and other members of management are not present.